TheJare/ggj2020/README.md

 materials to repair them.
 You have to move the materials across an area with constantly moving obstacles.
 Different materials repair different things.

+You can try it [here](http://iguanademos.com/Jare/games/ggj2020/).

+## Development

-We will try to tweak:
+I will try to tweak things like:
 - speed at which things fail and break
 - amount of obstacles
 - speed and movement style of obstacles